Myrninvollo/Glydar.next/README.md

 Glydar
 ==========

-An open source Java implementation of Cube World's server.
+An open source Java implementation of Cube World's server in PVP and PVE versions.

+**Status:**
-**Status:** Clients will connect (if it's the correct version) and be dropped into a world, be welcomed, and entity updates can be sent.
-There is MultiWorld Support and PVP is almost done!
+Clients will connect (if it's the correct version) and be dropped into a world, be welcomed, and entity updates can be sent.

-**Snapshot builds** are available at http://ci.lordsofcode.net/view/Glydar/
+PVP Server - has pvp working in basic form (No Npcs etc) (29/10/2014) PVE Server - all working just like the Orignal Cubeworld Server including NPC's(29/10/2014)

 Building and running
 -----